pydantic/pydantic/docs/usage/types/custom.md

     """
 ```

-## Handling third party types
+## Handling third-party types

-One particularly powerful thing about `Annotated` is that it lets you modify validation or serialization for 3rd party types without creating subclasses or otherwise messing with the types themselves:
+One particularly powerful thing about `Annotated` is that it lets you modify validation or serialization for third-party
+types without creating subclasses or otherwise messing with the types themselves:

 ```py
 from typing import (